-The key for many students is developing the discipline to know when to throttle back, have dinner with a spouse, return an old friend’s e-mail, or talk to relatives about anything but the law.
-Creating a schedule; relying on trusted family and friends; and cultivating a network of students, professors, and administrators can go a long way toward bringing balance to the often unbalanced world of the law student.
+The key for many students is developing the discipline to know when to throttle back, have dinner with a spouse, return an old friend’s email, or talk to relatives about anything but the law.
+Creating a schedule, relying on trusted family and friends, and cultivating a network of students, professors, and administrators can balance the law student’s often unbalanced world.

-“I tell them that law school will take as much of your time as you’re willing to give it,”he says.
+“I tell them that law school will take as much of your time as you’re willing to give it,” he says.
 “The rigor and sheer volume of work are unlike anything they’ve seen.
-I think I was still a little bit taken aback my first year.”
+I think I was still slightly taken aback my first year.”

 “I don’t think the same way as I did prior to going to law school,” he says.
 “I expect direct answers to questions, not just roundabout answers that take a long time.
 I have to see both sides of an issue before I give an opinion.
 Once you start thinking like a lawyer, you’ll do it all the time.”

 But third-year student Dan Flaherty, who attends the University of Montana School of Law in Missoula, knows there are limits outside the classroom even though his father is a lawyer and the law is becoming ingrained in him.
 “Your family gets a little tired of your talking about torts,” he says.

 Law school counselors say it’s important for students to know that their lives and their interactions will change—at least for the next three years or so.
 Setting realistic expectations for themselves—and the people they live with and care about—is important to success, says Pamela Vesilind, who advises first-year students at Vermont Law School in South Royalton.

 “It’s normal and OK to tell people that you’re not going to be such a great family member or friend for a while,” she says.
 “Ask them to please understand that it’s not personal.
 Tell them it’s OK, and you’ll make it up to them.”